Hanley Ramírez: 2014 season

 In the last year of his contract, Ramírez dealt with several injuries throughout the season.
 He finished the regular season hitting .283 with 13 home runs and 71 RBI in 128 games.
 On August 2, Ramírez hit his first career walk-off home run off of the Cubs' Blake Parker in the 12th inning.
 He became a free agent after the season, although the Dodgers did extend a qualifying offer to him.

 In the latter half of his career, Ramírez gained a reputation as a defensive liability at shortstop.
-He cost starting pitcher Clayton Kershaw a perfect game on June 18 by committing a throwing error in the top of the seventh inning.
+He ended Clayton Kershaw's bid for a perfect game on June 18 by committing a throwing error in the top of the seventh inning.
 After the error, manager Don Mattingly replaced Ramírez with SS Carlos Triunfel for defensive purposes.

-Return to the Boston Red Sox
+Return to the Boston Red Sox (2015–2018)

 On November 25, 2014, Ramírez signed a four-year, $88 million deal with a fifth year vesting option worth $22 million to return to the Boston Red Sox.
 They announced plans to play him in left field, even though he had only previously played shortstop and third base in his career.